sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 ### Seeking Product Status

-A Program area (a Line of Business represented by an Associate Deputy Minister (ADM)) may request product status to the CFO and CIO.
+A Program area (represented by an Associate Deputy Minister (ADM)) may request product status to the CFO and CIO.
 Having "product status" means obtaining blanket approval and funding over a time horizon for the particular product.
-A product managed as such do not need to obtain yearly funding and priority approval.
+A product managed as such do not need to seek yearly funding and priority approval as it is provided on a multi-year horizon.

 1. A Line of Business (LOB) ADM presents a Business Case (the [Product's Roadmap](#product-roadmap-as-the-investment-plan)).
 This Business Case is _NOT_ your typical Business Case used to fund a project.
 2. The LOB ADM, CIO, and CFO get into a Memorandum Of Unserstanding (MOU) by identifying: